 I started off by painting my basket white.

 Once the paint had fully dried, I worked on the “floor” or base.
-To me, it needed to be raised yet not flush with the edge.
-I had placed a couple of empty food cans on the bottom and they were actually too high for my liking but, I wanted to see it put together before I decided.
+To me, it needed to be raised yet not flush with the top edge.
+I had placed a couple of cans on the bottom and they were actually too high for my liking but, I wanted to see it put together before I decided.
 I sloppily traced around the basket onto a piece of cardboard and placed the cans inside the basket.

 I kept trimming the floor until it fit.
 Once it did, I cut a piece of white felt and hot glued it to the cardboard.
 I didn’t cover the entire thing, I just wanted enough to where it wouldn’t move or slide off.
 Be sure the glue isn’t too mounded otherwise, it’ll be noticeable.

-Unfortunately the dollar store foam tree doesn’t have a pointy top.
+On to the decorations….unfortunately the dollar store foam tree doesn’t have a pointy top.
 Using the same yarn as I did for the cords of my candelabra lights, I wrapped it up using hot glue at the beginning, the end, and a couple dabs periodically throughout.

 Earlier, I had wound the light strand around the basket handle from one side to the other.
 I secured the end (not the battery pack) with a piece of floral wire to the handle.
 At first I thought I could hide the battery pack under the cardboard but, that meant I’d have to pull up the floor each time I wanted to turn it on or off.
 No way, especially now that it was wedged in there pretty good.